Loading...

 Base class for all Malena manifests.

-Definition Manifest.h:81
+Definition Manifest.h:51

-State-driven scene router for Malena applications.
+State-driven scene router for Malena state machines.

-Definition Component.h:18
+Definition Component.h:22

 Lazy scenes